dojo/cli-build-app/README.md

 ##### Bundle Analyzer

-When building your application in `dist` mode, the build process will generate a webpack bundle analyzer that can be used to inspect the content of your applications bundles.
+When building your application in `dist` mode, the build process will generate a webpack bundle analyzer that can be used to inspect the content of your application's bundles.
 The webpack bundle analyzer is outputted to the `output/info/analyzer` directory of your project.
-To view the analyzer open the `index.html` file contained in this directory.
+To view the analyzer, open the `index.html` file contained in this directory.

 ![webpack bundle analyzer](https://raw.githubusercontent.com/dojo/cli-build-app/master/imgs/bundle-analyzer.gif)